Alirezaar82/Alirezaar82/README.md

 ### 🧠 What Drives Me:
 - Building complete web platforms using **Django** as a powerful backend framework 🛠️
 - Developing **AI**, **Deep Learning**, and **Machine Learning** 🤖
-- Writing robust and efficient code in **Python** 🐍 and **Rust** 🦀 for both  system-level apps
+- Writing robust and efficient code in **Python** 🐍, **Rust** 🦀, and **Go** 🐹 for both system-level and backend apps
 - Creating **Telegram bots** using Python to automate and simplify tasks 🤖📬
-- Designing smart systems by combining all my tools — Python, Rust, Django, APIs, and more
+- Designing smart systems by combining all my tools — Python, Rust, Go, Django, APIs, and more
 - Exploring datasets, training and evaluating models using **TensorFlow**, **Pandas**, and **NumPy**
 - Working with **Blender's Python API** to automate 3D tasks and bring intelligence to creative workflows 🎨🧠
 - Passionate about programming at every level — from high-level applications to low-level systems and hardware 🚀🔧